arnavchopra1864/fp-dataset-artifacts/README.md

 # fp-dataset-artifacts

+Project analysis by Arnav Chopra and Zayaan Rahman

-Project by Kaj Bostrom, Jifan Chen, and Greg Durrett.
-Code by Kaj Bostrom and Jifan Chen.
+Project outline by Kaj Bostrom, Jifan Chen, and Greg Durrett.
+Starter code by Kaj Bostrom and Jifan Chen.

 ## Getting Started
 You'll need Python >= 3.6 to run the code in this repo.